-When considering all hospital types together, the most frequently reported principal diagnosis in 2015-16 for an overnight mental health-related separation with specialised psychiatric care was Depressive episode (ICD-10-AM code: F32) (14.9%), followed by Schizophrenia (F20) (14.8%) and Reaction to severe stress and adjustment disorders (F43) (9.7%).
+When considering all hospital types together, the most frequently reported principal diagnosis in 2016-17 for an overnight mental health-related separation with specialised psychiatric care was Schizophrenia (ICD-10-AM code: F20) (14.7%), followed by Depressive episode (F32) (14.4%) and Reaction to severe stress and adjustment disorders (F43) (10.0%).

 The profile of diagnoses varies with hospital type.
-For example, about 1 in 4 (23.9%) separations with specialised psychiatric care in private hospitals had a principal diagnosis of Depressive episode (F32), compared with 12.2% and 8.0% for public acute and public psychiatric hospitals respectively (Figure ON.3).
-About 1 in 5 separations in public acute hospitals and public psychiatric hospitals had a principal diagnosis of Schizophrenia (F20) (18.8% and 22.0% respectively), compared with less than 1 in 40 for private hospitals (2.5%).
+For example, about 1 in 5 separations in public acute hospitals and public psychiatric hospitals had a principal diagnosis of Schizophrenia (F20) (18.6% and 22.4% respectively), compared with 1 in 40 for private hospitals (2.5%).
+About 1 in 4 (22.9%) separations with specialised psychiatric care in private hospitals had a principal diagnosis of Depressive episode (F32), compared with 11.9% and 7.4% for public acute and public psychiatric hospitals respectively (Figure ON.3).

-Figure ON.3: Overnight mental health-related separations with specialised psychiatric care (per cent), the 5 most frequently reported principal diagnoses, by hospital type, 2015-16
+Figure ON.3: Proportion of overnight mental health-related separations with specialised psychiatric care, for 5 commonly reported principal diagnoses, by hospital type, 2016-17

-Source data: Overnight admitted mental health-related care Table ON.7 (470KB XLS)
+Source data: Overnight admitted mental health-related care Table ON.7 (685KB XLS)